-We treat a lot of knee pain at our Oakville Chiropractic clinic.
+We treat a lot of knee pain at our Oakville Acupuncture clinic.
 Whether the knee pain is the result of a muscular imbalance, strained or torn ligaments, a strained meniscus or inflamed tendon, acupuncture can help!

-Acupuncture For Patellofemoral Pain Syndrome
+Acupuncture For Patellofemoral Pain Syndrome Treatment in Oakville

 Patellofemoral Pain Syndrome results from an imbalance in the knee.
 The muscles on the inside of the knee are weaker than the muscles on the outside.
 Sometimes this imbalance is so apparent that you can see the difference in muscle size!
 This imbalance can lead to the knee cap ‘translating’ inward.
 The kneecap slides medially and therefore doesn’t track through it’s designated groove properly, causing some friction and irritation felt behind the patella.